 In the short-term, the project focuses on making sure rescue operations are being carried out promptly and on preventing human rights violations.
 At the same time, we know that the deaths of refugees and migrants at sea could already be a matter of the past, if the border and visa regimes were dissolved.
 Without a radical change, it is evident that the thousands of tragedies in the Mediterranean Sea will be followed by many more deaths.
 Therefore, our long-term goal is to create open borders and freedom of movement for everyone.

 Who are we?

-The Alarm Phone is run by a collective of activists, most of whom have been active at the external borders of Europe for many years in networks, such as Welcome to Europe, Afrique Europe Interact, borderline-europe, Noborder Morocco and Watch The Med.
-By now we are around 150 activists who organize in several cities throughout Europe, Northern Africa and Turkey.
+The Alarm Phone is run by a collective of activists, most of whom have been active at the external borders of Europe for many years in networks, such as FFM, Welcome to Europe or Afrique Europe Interact.
+By now we are more than 150 activists who organize in several cities throughout Europe, Northern Africa and Turkey.
 Some members have made their own personal experiences of crossing sea-borders in the past.

 The Forschungsgesellschaft Flucht und Migration e.V. uses knowledge and information gathered through the Alarm Phone project for research and publications.
 We publish our reports on https://ffm-online.org/